There is a compulsory uniform, available from Forrest Casuals in Loughton.

 Security, Arrival & Departure

-For the safety and security of all children attending Beechoak Farm Montessori Pre-school, we have a total of 21, 24-hour surveillance cameras in operation in the classrooms and around the premises.
+For the safety and security of all children attending Beechoak Farm Montessori Pre-school, we have over 30, 24-hour surveillance cameras in operation in the classrooms and around the premises.

 To maintain a safe environment at all times, it is important that the Officer-in-Charge or senior member of staff is familiar with all adults arriving to collect a child from school.
 To ensure this, parents are asked to provide photographs, with names and addresses, of all adults authorised to collect your child.
 No child will be released into the care of a person unknown to the Officer-in-Charge/Deputy.
 Parents are asked to collect their children on time at the end of each session to avoid unnecessary distress to their child, and a late collection charge.
 Please let the Officer-in-Charge know if your child is unable to attend school, due to sickness or holidays.